 To change the alias for your application's name in the New Relic user interface:

-- Go to one.newrelic.com APM & services > (select an app) > Settings > Application.
+- Go to one.newrelic.com > All capabilities > APM & services > (select an app) > Settings > Application.

 - In the Application alias field, type a new name (alias) for the selected app.